Variations in T207 Set Add to its Intrigue

 Jimmy Austin has two cards in the set.
 One has an STL insignia on his shirt for his St. Louis team while the other does not.

 Both seem to have about the same level of rarity and a premium isn’t really paid for either.
 That certainly won’t stop sellers from asking more for either one (usually, the one they have) but neither one is drastically harder to find than the other, really.
+It’s very tough to make a case that one of these cards is significantly more desirable than the other.

 Both are generally treated as commons.
 Of the group, the Austin variants seem to be the ones that collectors care the least about.